Home » Southern Comfort Food » Broccoli Cheese Cornbread

 This Broccoli Cheese Cornbread recipe is one of those homestyle dishes that goes with a variety of meals.
 It’s filled with steamed broccoli florets, corn muffin mix, flavorful seasonings and plenty of sharp cheddar cheese.
 The ingredient combination results in a cornbread casserole that bakes tender, cheesy and packed with flavor.

 Potluck classics like this cheesy broccoli cornbread are always a happy sight on our dinner table.
 This variation is my own inspired by a recipe from an old church cookbook that I have, filled with Southern potluck favorites.
 I dare say, I probably never attended a church potluck supper that someone didn’t bring some variation of a broccoli casserole to share.
 In fact, there were usually several types to choose from.
 This recipe was inspired by the original with a few added twists to update it and make it my own.
-How to make Broccoli Cheese Cornbread:
+Checkout this quick list of ingredients you’ll need to make simple Broccoli Cheese Cornbread: (Scroll down for the full printable recipe card.)

-• Soft Cheese – Light garlic-herb spreadable cheese i.e. Boursin or Alouette.
+• Soft Cheese – Light garlic-herb spreadable cheese i.e. Boursin or Alouette gives the batter a creamy texture.

-• Cheese – Grated sharp white cheddar cheese or golden cheddar cheese.
+• Cheese – Grated sharp white cheddar cheese or golden classic sharp cheddar cheese.

 • Butter – Melted salted or unsalted butter.